-- 2. The first two numbers refer to bodily injury liability limits and the third number to property damage liability.
-For example, 20/40/10 means coverage up to \$40,000 for all persons injured in an accident, subject to a limit of \$20,000 for one individual, and \$10,000 coverage for property damage - 3. a.
-Insurer must notify Department of Motor Vehicles or other state agency of cancellation or nonrenewal. - b.
-Insurer must verify financial responsibility or insurance after an accident or arrest. - c.
-Insurer must verify randomly selected insurance policies upon request. - d.
-Includes states where law allows an online web-based verification system where administrators can verify insurance compliance in real time. - 4.
-Low-cost policy limits for low-income drivers in the California Automobile Assigned Risk Plan are 10/20/3 - 5.
+- 1. Liability Limits - The first two numbers refer to bodily injury (BI) liability limits and the third number to property damage (PD) liability.
+For example, 20/40/10 means coverage up to \$40,000 for all persons injured in an accident, subject to a limit of \$20,000 for one individual, and \$10,000 coverage for property damage. - 2.
+Low-cost policy limits for low-income drivers in the California Automobile Assigned Risk Plan are 10/20/3. - 3.
 Instead of policy limits, policyholders can satisfy the requirement with a combined single limit policy.
-Amounts vary by state - 6.
-In addition, policyholders must also have coverage for medical payments.
-Amounts vary by state - 7.
+Amounts vary by state. - 4.
+In addition, policyholders must carry coverage for medical payments. - 5.
 Basic policy (optional) limits are 10/10/5.
-Uninsured and underinsured motorist coverage not available under the basic policy but uninsured motorist coverage is required under the standard policy.
-Special Automobile Insurance Policy available for certain drives which only covers emergency treatment and a \$10,000 death benefit - 8.
-In addition, policyholders must have 50/100 for wrongful death coverage. - 9.
-UIM Mandatory in policies with UM limits exceeding certain limits.
-Amount vary by state. - 10.
-Compulsory to buy insurance or pay an Uninsured Motorists Vehicle (UMV) fee to the state Department of Motor Vehicles.
+Uninsured and underinsured motorist coverage not available under the basic policy but uninsured and underinsured motorist coverage is required under the standard policy.
+Special Automobile Insurance Policy available for certain drivers which only covers emergency treatment and a \$10,000 death benefit. - 6.
+In addition, policyholders must have 50/100 for wrongful death coverage. - 7.
+Compulsory to buy insurance or pay an uninsured motorists vehicle (UMV) fee to the state department of motor vehicles. - \ On January 1, 2022 limits will be increased to 30/60/20; on January 1, 2025 limits will be increased to 50/100/25.